 If you have signs or symptoms that may signal melanoma, your doctor will examine you and ask you questions about your health, your lifestyle and your family history.
 If your doctor suspects a spot may be melanoma, a biopsy will be done.

-Skin cancer can't be diagnosed just by looking at it.
+Skin cancer cannot be diagnosed just by looking at it.
 If a mole or pigmented area of the skin changes or looks abnormal, your doctor may biopsy the mark, taking a tissue sample for a pathologist to examine.
 Suspicious areas should not simply be shaved off or cauterized (destroyed with a hot instrument, an electrical current or a caustic substance).
 A biopsy should be performed first to determine if the area is malignant.

 Local excision/excisional biopsy: The entire suspicious area is removed with a scalpel under local anesthetic.
 Depending on the size and location of the suspicious area, this type of biopsy may be done in a doctor's office or as an outpatient procedure at a hospital.
 Your doctor will put in stitches to close the excision and cover the area with a bandage.